U.S. Department of Transportation

 Washington, DC 20590

-There are three common measures (Number of fatalities; Rate of Fatalities per VMT and Number of serious injuries) that require States to set identical targets for NHTSA's Highway Safety Grants Program in the State's Highway Safety Plan and FHWA's Highway Safety Improvement Program.
-This requirement allows States to align their safety performance targets and work collaboratively to achieve them.
+There are three common measures (number of fatalities, rate of fatalities and number of serious injuries) that States are required to set identical safety performance targets for as part of National Highway Traffic Safety Administration's (NHTSA) State Highway Safety Plan (HSP) and FHWA's HSIP annual report.
+This requirement allows States to align their safety performance targets and work collaboratively to achieve those targets.

 FHWA shares the vision that zero fatalities on our Nation's roadways is the only acceptable goal.
 FHWA also recognizes that reaching zero fatalities will require time and significant effort by everyone.
 The State's annual safety performance targets represent an important step in helping States work toward the ultimate goal of eliminating traffic deaths and serious injuries.
-The safety performance targets portrayed on this website are considered interim performance levels that make progress toward the long-term goal of zero fatalities.
+The safety performance targets are interim performance levels that contribute towards the progress of the long-term goal of zero fatalities.

 FHWA will determine whether a State has met or made significant progress toward its safety performance targets at the end of the following calendar year when target-year data is available and report findings to States and the public.
-For example, FHWA will determine whether a State has met or made significant progress toward the 2018 safety performance targets approximately December 2019 and the States and the public will be notified by March 2020.
-A State is considered to have met or made significant progress when at least four out of the five safety performance targets are met or the actual outcome for the safety performance target is better than baseline performance.
+FHWA will determine whether a State has met or made significant progress toward their safety performance targets approximately December of each year and the States and the public will be notified by March of each year.
+A State is considered to have met or made significant progress when at least four out of the five safety performance targets are met or the actual outcome for the safety performance target is better than the baseline performance.

-Directions: Click on a State to view their safety targets.
+Directions: Click on a State to view their safety performance targets and target achievement assessment.